headexpanded/fat_slob_plumbing/README.md

 As a solo freelance dev, it's not easy to get hired by a world-class business!

-That's why I'm honoured to have been hired by [**Fat Slob Plumbing**](https://fat-slob-plumbing.vercel.app/) to build their website!
+That's why I'm **honoured** to have been hired by [**Fat Slob Plumbing**](https://fat-slob-plumbing.vercel.app/) to build their website.

 Ron & Dave are on a mission to save humanity from the horror of a blocked toilet.

-Meanwhile, I'm on a mission to leverage TypeScript, Next.js, React, HyGraph, and pure CSS to produce the best website possible for Fat Slob Plumbing.
+Meanwhile, I'm on a mission to leverage TypeScript, Next.js, React, GraphQL, and pure CSS to produce the best website possible for Fat Slob Plumbing.

 Business is booming - they're franchising!

 ## React

 - Just about everything's a React component
-- HTML sections, customer & partner cards, typography, even spacers
+- HTML sections, customer & partner cards, typography, you name it.
+Even spacers

 ## Pure CSS

 - responsive design
 - _cascading_ styles, which respect HMTL semantics
+- set global styles, make exceptions further down the hierarchy as required

 ## TypeScript